CircuitVerse/Blog/content/posts/DevjitChoudhury_GSoC22_Phase2_Report.md

 ---
 This project provides a base for the VueJS Simulator.
 Though I checked for bugs and solved them while working on the project but still there might be many that I might have missed.

-- The most important task now is to integrate this Vue Project into the Main Repository and have an option to switch between the Simulators.
+- The most important task now is to integrate this Vue Project into the Main Repository or finding a way for the simulators in two different repositories to work in sync.
+Have an option to switch between the Simulators in the Navbar fot the users to test it.

+- After the completion of the integration - The main focus will be API Integration.
-- After the integration - check if the saving online and loading from the server is working.
+According to me if we import the code from Vue to Main Repository, the calls should work fine, since no changes has been made to those functions.
+Tesing if the saving online and loading from the server is working needs to be done.
+If we plan to mantain seperate Vue repository, finding a way to make those API calls.

-- Embed Feature - Planning a way to integrate the embed feature into the Vue Simulator.
+- Embed Feature - It is one of the most unique feature of CircuitVerse.
+More research is needed to find a way to implement this.
+In the Main repository embed has its own [embed.html.erb]("https://github.com/CircuitVerse/CircuitVerse/blob/master/app/views/simulator/embed.html.erb") file but the implementation are mixed up with the simulator logic, seperated using a global boolean variable `embed`.
+For now I have set it to false in [globalVariables.ts]("https://github.com/CircuitVerse/cv-frontend-vue/blob/main/src/globalVariables.ts").

+- Internationalization of Simulator - I have configured Internationalization using [Vue-i18n]("https://kazupon.github.io/vue-i18n/") but progressive work needs to be done on it.
+The [locales]("https://github.com/CircuitVerse/cv-frontend-vue/tree/main/src/locales") contains all the translations (en & hi for now, more needs to be added).
+Check out Navbar and Circuit Elements Panel Component to get an idea of how its implemented.

-- Progressive work on Internationalization of Simulator and Refactoring of Styles.
+- Refactoring of Styles.
+For now there is only one [global stylesheet]("https://github.com/CircuitVerse/cv-frontend-vue/blob/main/src/styles/css/main.stylesheet.css") for the entire simulator, wich needs to be refactored to local stylesheets for individual components using scoped styles.
+There is also a scope of removing SASS using modern CSS features.

-- Few components - Verilog Module, Timing-Diagram, Quick-Button panel, and Testbench are yet to be converted to Vue.
+- Few components - Verilog Module, Quick-Button, Testbench(using jQuryUI dialog box), and Timing-Diagram are yet to be converted to Vue.
+With the removal of jQuery-UI, there is also a scope of removing the use of jQuery from the project.

 ### My GSoC Blogs -